Elementary Building Blocks for Cluster Mott Insulators

 Here, we study a set of simple, elementary building blocks for CMIs, revealing a number of insights into how non-trivial localized degrees of freedom can emerge.
-We achieve this by restricting the number of terms that we consider in our cluster Hamiltonians, and neglecting the spatial characteristics of the orbitals.
+We achieve this by restricting the number of terms that we consider in our cluster Hamiltonians, and neglecting the spatial characteristics of the orbitals, while maintaining the core ingredients of cluster physics, namely (i) a molecular orbital level structure labelled by irreducible representations of the cluster point group and, in some cases, discrete internal orbital symmetries, and (ii) on-site Hubbard-Kanamori interactions.
+We make the further simplifying assumption that spin $SU(2)$ symmetry is preserved (i.e. that spin-orbit coupling is negligible).
 The advantage of such an approach is that it makes the parameter space manageable and, more importantly, makes it easier to disentangle which terms are responsible for which outcomes.
 The disadvantage of course is that, by restricting the number of allowed terms, we are not able to capture the full complexity of real materials.
 However, at the end, in Section \ref{discussion}, we will discuss the consequences of adding more realistic terms and how they would impact the results.
 More concretely, we study a variety of cluster geometries, including dimers, trimers, triangles, squares, tetramers, and tetrahedra, as well as cases with one, two and three orbitals per site, and all possible electron fillings.
-For each, we use exact diagonalization to find the ground state(s) of the relevant simplified cluster Hamiltonian as one varies the interaction strengths of Hubbard $U$ and Hund's coupling $J$.
-We present only a subset of the data here that best illustrates the key physics, with the remainder of the results available in a public repository \cite{cmi_data}.
+For each, we use exact diagonalization to find the ground state(s) of the relevant simplified cluster Hamiltonian as one varies the interaction strengths of on-site Hubbard $U$ and Hund's coupling $J$.
+We present only a subset of the data here that best illustrates the key physics, with the remainder of the data and phase diagrams available in a public repository \cite{cmi_data}.